 Following the purchase of the land by Lake Macquarie Council in 1962, many of the buildings were sold and removed from the site.
 Some were used by the council as community halls.
 The large hangar was pulled down and shipped to RAAF Base Richmond to accommodate their new Hercules Aircraft.

 In 2005, the former Rathmines Air Base was heritage listed by the New South Wales State Government and an application has been put to the Federal Government for similar acknowledgment.
-The Rathmines' Catalina Festival was formed in 2008 to raise money to buy a Catalina for display for a museum proposed on the site.
-The festival is held yearly in October, where the Rathmines Catalina Memorial Park Associationt displays artifacts and memorabilia.
-A Catalina was purchased in 2013 from Puerto Rico, which will feature once the museum is operational.
-The popular event is exclusive to the region and is the largest community festival held in the Lake Macquarie area.
+The Rathmines' Catalina Festival was formed in 2008 by the Rathmines Catalina Memorial Park Association Incorporated to raise money to refurbish a Catalina for public display.

 The Rathmines Memorial Bowling Club occupies one of the remaining original buildings on the base.
 In 1982, a suggestion was made to construct a wall within the club commemorating and honouring RAAF personnel who operated and trained at the base during its service years.
 In 1983, a submission was made to all State Branches and the National Committee, all supported the proposal.
 The wall was officially dedicated on September 19 1984.

 The Catalina Memorial is erected on land donated by Lake Macquarie City Council, now known as Catalina Park.
 The walk along a paved, landscaped path leads to a monolithic structure with a Catalina propeller featured on top.
 Walls either side are inscribed with those who died or served for their country and had passed through the base at Rathmines.
 The monument was officially unveiled and dedicated on September 16 1972.